nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 ### `secondary_epoch_reward`
 The secondary reward per epoch.
 Issued according to CKB’s tokenomics detailed in [RFC0015](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0015-ckb-cryptoeconomics/0015-ckb-cryptoeconomics.md).

-Secondary issuance is designed to collect state rent, and has issuance amount that is constant over time.
+Secondary issuance is designed to collect state rent, and has an issuance amount that is constant over time.
 After base issuance stops, there will only be secondary issuance.

-Secondary issuance has two parts, one is a fixed amount of base incentive (approximately 134.4 million CKBytes per year), while the other varies according to the number of CKBytes currently occupied.
+Secondary issuance has two parts.
+One is a fixed amount of base incentive (approximately 134.4 million CKBytes per year), while the other varies according to the number of CKBytes currently occupied.

 ```
 pub(crate) const DEFAULT_SECONDARY_EPOCH_REWARD: Capacity = Capacity::shannons(613_698_63013698);